burst-your-bubble/App/README.md

 If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request.
 When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.

 ## Authors and Acknowledgments
-Computer Science Senior Thesis by
+Carleton College Computer Science Senior Thesis by
 > Tate Bosler &nbsp;&middot;&nbsp;
-> Senior, Computer Science, Economics
+> Computer Science and Economics

 > Ritvik Kar &nbsp;&middot;&nbsp;
-> Senior, Computer Science and Cinema & Media Studies
+> Computer Science and Cinema & Media Studies

 > Aidan White &nbsp;&middot;&nbsp;
-> Senior, Computer Science
+> Computer Science

 > Kaixing Wu &nbsp;&middot;&nbsp;
-> Senior, Computer Science
+> Computer Science

 Advisor
 > [David Musicant](https://www.cs.carleton.edu/faculty/dmusicant/) &nbsp;&middot;&nbsp;